epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 a.
 Science : Models : Magnetopause models / Shue, and
 b.
 Science : Impex tree
 4. Within the Impex tree choose
 a.
-Model data : FMI : GUMICS_Earth:run_000001 → 3DCubes : MagneticField
+Model data : FMI : GUMICS_Earth:run_000001 -> 3DCubes : MagneticField
-: traj interpol Bx,By,Bz and “Add selected data to 3DScene” (make sure that Geotail is the selected spacecraft)
+: traj interpol Bx,By,Bz and *Add selected data to 3DScene* (make sure that Geotail is the selected spacecraft)
 b.
 Observational data : AMDA : Geotail : MGF : mgf_preliminary : b_gsm
-and “Add selected data to 3DScene”
+and *Add selected data to 3DScene*
 c.
 One may additionally add Cluster1 data in the same way as described above
 5. The different parameters can be manipulated via Scientific Control Panels (see screenshot below).
-One can get to the control panels via Science → Science data controls.
-Additionally further spacecrafts can be added via File → Manage Scene.
+One can get to the control panels via Science -> Science data controls.
+Additionally further spacecrafts can be added via File -> Manage Scene.
 Further data can also be added in the same way as described above.
 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/Connection-between-HELIO-and-IMPEx-tools/img/4_Manipulate_different_Parameter.png" width="500" alt="4.5 Manipulating Different Parameters">

 6. Within the science control one can also add a 2DPlot by clicking on “2Dplot” on the